 Highlights of The New SLC

-Salt Lake City has grown into a hub airport with many flights arriving and leaving around the same time.
-Security needs are vastly different.
-We need buildings that meet earthquake safety standards.
+Salt Lake City International Airport (SLC) has grown into a hub airport with many flights arriving and departing around the same time.
+Security needs have evolved, and new buildings that meet earthquake safety standards are required.

-Our existing facilities have served us well but it’s time to make way for the next generation of airport design.
-Here are some highlights of the New SLC.
+SLC's former facilities served passengers well but it’s time to make way for the next generation of airport design.
+Click here to read some of the highlights of The New SLC.

-Replace Obsolete Facilities: Today’s facilities are not efficient for use as a modern hub airport and they’re not built to today’s earthquake standards.
+Replace Obsolete Facilities: The former facilities were not efficient for use as a modern hub airport and are not built to today’s earthquake standards.

-Flexible, Right-Sized Design for the Future: The new terminal will be designated to meet Salt Lake City’s needs for decades and be adaptable to the constantly changing aviation industry.
+Flexible, Right-Sized Design for the Future: The new facility was designed to meet Salt Lake City’s needs for decades and be adaptable to the constantly changing aviation industry.

-Easy to Use: The new building will have state of the art functionality and ease-of-use.
+Easy to Use: The new building has state of the art functionality and ease-of-use.

-More Efficient: The new terminal will eliminate airplane parking bottlenecks and allow airlines to get planes back in the air more quickly, meaning fewer delays for passengers.
+More Efficient: The new terminal eliminates airplane parking bottlenecks and allows airlines to get planes back in the air more quickly, meaning fewer delays for passengers.

-Remain Cost-Competitive: SLC is one of the nation’s most cost-efficient airports for airline operations and replacing aging facilities will help keep costs low.
+Remain Cost-Competitive: SLC is one of the nation’s most cost-efficient airports for airline operations and having replaced aging facilities will help keep costs low.
 The program is funded by federal grants, user fees, airport revenue bonds and airport reserves.
-No local tax dollars will be used for the terminal redevelopment program.
+No local tax dollars will be used for the airport redevelopment program.

-Maintain Partnership with Airlines: We have a great partnership with the airlines that serve SLC.
-Delta Air Lines, the airport’s largest user, is very supportive of the terminal redevelopment program, as are other airlines.
+Maintain Partnership with Airlines: SLC has a great partnership with the airlines that serve Salt Lake City.
+Delta Air Lines, the airport’s largest user, is supportive of the terminal redevelopment program, as are other airlines.

-View conceptual renderings and images of The New SLC on our Renderings and Images page.
+View conceptual renderings and images of The New SLC on the Renderings and Images page.

-- The project team for The New SLC is HD, a joint venture of aviation industry leaders Holder Construction, and Utah's Big-D Construction.
-Learn more about HD at http://www.hdjvteam.com.
+- The project team for The New SLC is HDJV, a joint venture of aviation industry leader Holder Construction and Utah's Big-D Construction.
+To learn more about HDJV, go to www.hdjvteam.com.

-- The architectural firm for the New SLC is HOK.
-Learn more about HOK and see their other projects by visiting their website www.hok.com.
+- The architectural firm for The New SLC is HOK.
+To learn more about HOK go to www.hok.com.